tropicalmentat/aoi-flood-detection/README.md

-# Area-of-Interest Workflows for Extraction of Flood Hazards
+# Extraction of Flood Hazards

 Containerized data processing workflows to extract flood hazards for Synthetic Aperture Radar (SAR) and optical imagery.
 The following sensors and platforms are supported: